nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list customers
-2. JJIMY shows a list of contacts
+2. JJIMY shows a list of customers
-3. User requests to find contacts based on keywords.
+3. User requests to find customers based on keywords.
-4. JJIMY returns a list of matching contacts for the keywords.
+4. JJIMY returns a list of matching customers for the keywords.

     Use case ends.